-- For a list of supported browsers, see Setting up the Viz Multiplay Client. - Chrome has features that can be useful when launching Viz Multiplay in a browser, see Chrome Setup. - Channels are collapsible individually and their size can be adjusted, see Resizing and collapsing channels. - $\cdot$ Viz Multiplay can be run in portrait mode, which allows more space for displaying channels.
+- · For a list of supported browsers, see Setting up the Viz Multiplay Client. - Channels are collapsible individually and their size can be adjusted, see Resizing and collapsing channels. - · Viz Multiplay can be run in portrait mode, which allows more space for displaying channels.